-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

 If you own a boat or personal watercraft (PWC), you should be aware that your home insurance policy only provides very limited coverage.
-In this article we discuss in greater detail the relationship between boats, PWCs and homeowners insurance.
+In this article, we discuss in greater detail the relationship between boats, PWCs and homeowners insurance.

-A home insurance policy provides limited coverage for your boat or watercraft should it be damaged, or vandalized.
-In most policies, you would only be reimbursed up to $1,000 worth of coverage if your boat, jet ski or miscellaneous water craft is broken or damaged by the following:
+A home insurance policy provides limited coverage for your boat or watercraft should it be damaged or vandalized.
+In most policies, you would only be reimbursed up to $1,000 worth of coverage if your boat, Jet Ski or miscellaneous watercraft is broken or damaged by the following:

 - Falling objects

 When it comes to hail damage, there is a peculiar provision in which the watercraft must be in an enclosed building for the damage to qualify.
-For example, if a hailstorm happens and your boat or PWC is outside and gets damaged, you wouldn't be able to file a homeowners claim in that case.
-But if the building or storage enclosure has glass that gets shattered, letting hail enter that damages your boat, then you would be covered.
+For example, if a hailstorm happened and your boat or PWC was outside and was damaged, you wouldn't be able to file a homeowners claim in that case.
+But if the building or storage enclosure had glass that was shattered, letting hail enter that damaged your boat, then you would be covered.

-Certain objects may be harder to justify to your home insurance company however.
+Certain objects may be harder to justify to your home insurance company, however.
 Your insurer may say that things that are exclusive to your boat should be covered under a boat or personal watercraft insurance policy.
-For example, if you have a stereo system on your boat, or built in equipment used for fishing that are destroyed, you may need a boat insurance policy to replace those.
+For example, if you have a stereo system on your boat or built-in equipment used for fishing that is destroyed, you may need a boat insurance policy to replace it.
 We discuss more about boat insurance below.

 If you injure someone or damage property with your watercraft, the liability portion of your home insurance policy can help cover any associated cost.
-Homeowners insurance policies come with at least $100,000 in liability coverage you can use for legal expenses or restitutions you need to pay the affected party.
-There are some important size and horsepower limitations when it comes to boats however.
+Homeowners insurance policies come with at least $100,000 in liability coverage you can use for legal expenses or restitutions you need to pay to the affected party.
+There are some important size and horsepower limitations when it comes to boats, however.

-|Inboard or Inboard-Outdrive||Less than 50 HP|
+|Inboard or inboard-outdrive||Less than 50 horsepower|

-|Outboard||Less than 25 HP|
+|Outboard||Less than 25 horsepower|

 |Sailboat||Smaller than 26 feet|

 Homeowners liability insurance doesn't give you much leeway when it comes to your watercraft.
-Generally the boat needs to be very small, and in no case will your jet ski be covered.
-To get more robust coverage for your boat or watercraft you should take out a boat or personal water craft (PWC) insurance policy.
+Generally, the boat needs to be very small, and in no case will your Jet Ski be covered.
+To get more robust coverage for your boat or watercraft, you should take out a boat or personal watercraft (PWC) insurance policy.